CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 |wget | Yes | | Same as curl. |

 Below is a rough table summarizing the available operations with four of the clients. _Web client_ suits well for a basic user who manages with the simple basic functions.
 The *a_commands* offer easy-to-use functions for a basic user using Allas either from own computer or from supercomputer.
-Power users might want to consider the clients _Swift_ and _s3cmd_.
+Power users might want to consider the clients -rclone_, _Swift_ and _s3cmd_.
 The table shows only the most central functions of the power clients concerning data management in Allas, but feel free to explore more.

 | | &nbsp;&nbsp;&nbsp; web client | &nbsp;&nbsp;&nbsp; a_commands | &nbsp;&nbsp;&nbsp;&nbsp; swift &nbsp;| &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; s3cmd &nbsp;|